-Name Result Monopropylene glycol The substance is highly mobile, therefore, adosrption to soil is not expected (calculated Koc: 2.9).
-Carboxy polymethylene The substance is mobile to moderately mobile in soil.
-Koc: 6 - 137 L/kg [read- across] Triethanolamine The substance is slightly mobile, therefore, adsorption to soil and sediment is expected (log Koc= 3.65 dimensionless at 25 °C).
+Name Result Polyacrylic acid The substance is mobile to moderately mobile in soil.
+Koc: 6 - 137 L/kg [read-across] Triethanolamine The substance is slightly mobile, therefore, adsorption to soil and sediment is expected (log Koc= 3.65 dimensionless at 25 °C).
+Fenbendazole The substance is hardly mobile, therefore, there is a high potential for adsorption to soil and sediment (log Koc:4.38, QSAR substance data).